suguanYang/dependencies-builder/packages/server/README.md

 A server to store the dependencies graph data and provide the API for the dependencies management.

 ### The database
-SQlite, by only store project-level dependencies in the central database, this simplify the query for dependecy-graph in a relation database.
-And it also supports raw json column for the metadata property.
+Store dependencies in a central database

 #### Schemas
 The main data structure is the dependency graph, which is a directed graph, the nodes are the dependencies, the edges are the connection between the nodes, and its directed.
 A Node can be a dependency or a dependent, so the Nodes are usually paired with the Edges, if A import(depends) B, then A is the `from` and B is the `to`.